 How was the transition from the working world to retirement?

-Initially, I felt that I had lost some of my identity, and I might have become depressed - except in my case I was called back for an emergency 6 months later; they needed a part timer to replace someone who got sick.
-I agreed to go back part time for two semesters, and that helped a lot in the transition.
+Initially, I felt that I had lost some of my identity, and I might have become depressed - except in my case, I was called back for an emergency 6 months later; they needed a part timer to replace someone who got sick.
+I agreed to go back part time for two semesters, which helped a lot in the transition.
 It was more gradual.

 How do you stay connected to the chemistry enterprise as a retiree?

-I volunteer for ACS at both the national level (Editor of Senior Chemists Committee Newsletter), and local section level — I organized a Senior’s Group in our local section, and am still a councilor, though I may resign soon to give someone else a chance.
+I volunteer for ACS at the national level (Editor of Senior Chemists Committee Newsletter), and local section level — I organized a Senior Group in our local section, and am still a councilor.
+However, I may resign soon to give someone else a chance.

 What do you like most about where you are living in retirement?
 What’s one thing you wish you could change about where you live?

 After a year or two of retirement, and much discussion about where we should move for our retirement, we downsized and moved somewhere with easier upkeep.
 When we downsized, we did not leave our friends behind because we did not move far.
 We had been living in a relatively large home with a large lot in a suburb of the Twin Cities.